cbg-ethz/V-pipe/config/README.md

 - [hiv](hiv.yaml): provides HXB2 as a reference sequence for HIV, and sets the default aligner to _ngshmmalign_.
 - [sars-cov-2](sars-cov-2.yaml): provides NC\_045512.2 as a reference sequence for SARS-CoV-2, sets the default aligner to _bwa_ and sets the variant calling to be done against the reference instead of the cohort's consensus.
+  In addition, a look-up for the recent versions of ARTIC protocol is provided; this makes it possible to set per-sample protocol in the sample table, and to turn on amplicon trimming (see [amplicon protocols](#amplicon_protocols)).

 ### configuration manual